-The Exercise Science program is committed to serving all qualified students in a culturally diverse population through introducing the skills to improve fitness and wellness in the community.
+The Exercise Science program is committed to serving all qualified students in a culturally

 With the expansion of professions in sports, fitness and activity related to health care, Exercise Science is widely recognized as a degree program that can be used as a foundational bachelor's degree for acquiring health profession certifications and degrees.
 Graduating with a degree in Exercise Science opens the door to a broad range of opportunities for careers including personal training and/or strength and conditioning, athletic training, exercise testing technician for cardiac rehabilitation patients, wellness program director, exercise-based research, coaching and other health care-related field vocations.